...

 Ⓒ 一般社団法人新宮町おもてなし協会

 Ainoshima’s tourist center is called ‘Shima no Eki Ainoshima’ (島の駅あいのしま).
-Not only can you source tourist information such as Ainoshima’s map, but it is also where you can rent a bicycle from.
+It is where you can get all the tourist information you need.

 Furthermore, the Shimano Eki has various cat-themed souvenirs such as biscuits and cups.